SCC81: Sustainable Small Ruminant Production in the Southeastern U.S.

 - Increased use of artificial insemination and other reproductive management techniques.

-- Increased use of alternative control methods involving forages and forage management by producers.
+- Increased use of alternative (parasite?) control methods involving forages and forage management by producers.

 - Improved forage-based systems for conventional and organic small ruminant production.

-- Knowledge of small ruminant grazing practices that support pollinator habitat.
+- Enhanced knowledge of small ruminant grazing practices that support diverse forage systems.

 - Improved summer gains for growing lambs and kids on forage-based systems.